James Webb Space Telescope: Cost and schedule issues

-On 6 July 2011, the United States House of Representatives' appropriations committee on Commerce, Justice, and Science moved to cancel the James Webb project by proposing an FY2012 budget that removed US$1.9 billion from NASA's overall budget, of which roughly one quarter was for JWST.
+On 6 July 2011, the United States House of Representatives' appropriations committee on Commerce, Justice, and Science moved to cancel the James Webb project by proposing an FY2012 budget that removed US$1.9 billion from NASA's overall budget, of which roughly one quarter was for Webb.
 US$3 billion had been spent and 75% of its hardware was in production.
 This budget proposal was approved by subcommittee vote the following day.
 The committee charged that the project was "billions of dollars over budget and plagued by poor management".
-In response, the American Astronomical Society issued a statement in support of JWST, as did Senator Mikulski.
-A number of editorials supporting JWST appeared in the international press during 2011 as well.
-In November 2011, Congress reversed plans to cancel JWST and instead capped additional funding to complete the project at US$8 billion.
+In response, the American Astronomical Society issued a statement in support of Webb, as did Senator Mikulski.
+A number of editorials supporting Webb appeared in the international press during 2011 as well.
+In November 2011, Congress reversed plans to cancel Webb and instead capped additional funding to complete the project at US$8 billion.

 While similar issues had affected other major NASA projects such as the Hubble telescope, some scientists expressed concerns about growing costs and schedule delays for the Webb telescope, worrying that its budget might be competing with those of other space science programs.
-A 2010 Nature article described JWST as "the telescope that ate astronomy".
+A 2010 Nature article described Webb as "the telescope that ate astronomy".
 NASA continued to defend the budget and timeline of the program to Congress.

 In 2018, Gregory L. Robinson was appointed as the new director of the Webb program.
 Robinson was credited with raising the program's schedule efficiency (how many measures were completed on time) from 50% to 95%.
-For his role in improving the performance of the Webb program, Robinsons's supervisor, Thomas Zurbuchen, called him "the most effective leader of a mission I have ever seen in the history of NASA."
+For his role in improving the performance of the Webb program, Robinsons's supervisor, Thomas Zurbuchen, called him "the most effective leader of a mission I have ever seen in the history of NASA".
 In July 2022, after Webb's commissioning process was complete and it began transmitting its first data, Robinson retired following a 33-year career at NASA.

-On 27 March 2018, NASA pushed back the launch to May 2020 or later, with a final cost estimate to come after a new launch window was determined with the European Space Agency (ESA).
+On 27 March 2018, NASA pushed back the launch to May 2020 or later, with a final cost estimate to come after a new launch window was determined with the ESA.
 In 2019, its mission cost cap was increased by US$800 million.
-After launch windows were paused in 2020 due to the COVID-19 pandemic, JWST was finally launched at the end of 2021, with a total budget of just under US$10 billion.
+After launch windows were paused in 2020 due to the COVID-19 pandemic, Webb was launched at the end of 2021, with a total cost of just under US$10 billion.

+No single area drove the cost.
+For future large telescopes, there are five major areas critical to controlling overall cost: